WoollyMittens/useful-imagefallback/README.md

 **'background' : {CSS rule}** - Rule that describes affected backgrounds.

 **'url' : {string}** - Path to a placeholder image or service.

+## How to activate the script

+Allow or disallow the image fallbacks by adding `?imagefallback=on` or `?imagefallback=off` to the end of your url.
+This makes it harder for the functionality to be accidentally pushed to a production server.

 ## How to build the script